dneff/ts2019-challenges/docs/content/ops-tools/challenge2.md

 Challenge 2 - Find HTTP request header value

 Someone wrote his first Hello World Python web client app and sending requests to the your webserver.
-Find HTTP request header and value this client is sending using tcpdump tool.
+Find HTTP request header and value of filed "Hello" this client is sending using tcpdump tool.

 Tcpdump is a common packet analyzer that runs under the command line.
 It allows the user to display TCP/IP and other packets being transmitted or received over a network to which the computer is attached.

 Hint: use `tcpdump -nn` with verbose to find header value